-(19) ATTACHMENTS
+(19)ATTACHMENTS

 - a.
 All attachments to this Agreement are incorporated as if set out fully. - b.
 In the event of any inconsistencies or conflict between the language of this Agreement and the attachments, the language of the attachments shall control, but only to the extent of the conflict or inconsistency. - c.
-This Agreement has the following attachments: - i.
-Exhibit 1 Funding Sources - ii.
+This Agreement has the following attachments: - Exhibit 1 Funding Sources - ii.
 Attachment A Program Budget - iii.
 Attachment B Scope of Work - iv.
 Attachment C Deliverables and Performance - v.
 Attachment D Program Statutes and Regulations - vi.
 Attachment E Justification of Advance Payment - vii.
 Attachment F Warranties and Representations - viii.
 Attachment G Certification Regarding Debarment - ix.
 Attachment H Statement of Assurances - x.
 Attachment I Mandatory Contract Provisions - xi.
 Attachment J Monitoring Guidelines - xii.
 Attachment K EHP Guidelines - xiii.
 Attachment L Reimbursement Checklist a.
-Any advance payment under this Agreement is subject to 2 C.F.R. §200.305 and, as applicable, section 216.181(16), Florida Statutes.
-All advances are required to be held in an interest-bearing account.
-If an advance payment is requested, the budget data on which the request is based and a justification statement shall be included in this Agreement as Attachment E. Attachment E will specify the amount of advance payment needed and provide an explanation of the necessity for and proposed use of these funds.
-No advance shall be accepted for processing if a reimbursement has been paid prior to the submittal of a request for advanced payment.
-After the initial advance, if any, payment shall be made on a reimbursement basis as needed.
+If the necessary funds are not available to fund this Agreement as a result of action by the United States Congress, the federal Office of Management and Budgeting, the State Chief Financial Officer or under subparagraph (9)b. of this Agreement, all obligations on the part of the Division to make any further payment of funds shall terminate, and the Sub-Recipient shall submit its closeout report within thirty days of receiving notice from the Division.

-(20) PAYMENTS
+(20)PAYMENTS